bruno-/fiber_scheduler/README.md

 end
 ```

-#### Fleeting Fiber.schedule example
+#### Volatile Fiber.schedule example

-Fleeting fibers end when all the other "regular" fibers are finished.
+Volatile fibers end when all the other "regular" fibers are finished.
-Fleeting fibers may not run or complete all their work.
+Volatile fibers may not run or complete all their work.

 This is useful if you have a neverending task that performs some
 cleanup work that should finish when the rest of the program finishes.